 Imagine that you’ve just been released from prison.
 The pressure is on to find work, money and to establish a new life for yourself.
 It’s disorienting and daunting.
 You may have no idea of what you want to do.
 And even if you do, you may not know where to start.

-Some 97% of prisoners say they don’t want to reoffend, yet many become stuck in a cycle of reoffending because they lack the support to make positive changes in their life.
-Some 64% of prisoners who are sentenced to 12 months or less reoffend within a year of release.
+The vast majority of prisoners say they don’t want to reoffend, yet many become stuck in a cycle of reoffending because they lack the support to make positive changes in their life.
+Some 61% of prisoners who are sentenced to 12 months or less reoffend within a year of release.

 At SWCC, we believe that, with the right support and encouragement, everyone can achieve their goal of living a life free from crime by forging a new path for themselves.
 We walk beside our clients, supporting them to build a better future.